cf73/humanity/content/collections/articles/beware-the-slippery-road-to-fascism.md

       -
         type: text
         text: 'Beware The slippery Road to Fascism!
 I MEAN WHAT I SAY by Shashi Tharoor 01 June 2023' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The worldwide backlash against globalization is only likely to further accelerate in the post-COVID world.
-As I have argued, the signs that we are ent...'
-      -
-        type: hardBreak
-      -
         type: hardBreak
       -